Anaphylactic transfusion reactions and IgA deficiency

 - There are various mechanisms that can lead to anaphylactic or severe allergic reactions, and some may not be preventable despite product modification.

-- Even in the presence of low anti-IgA level and anti-IgA antibodies, risk of anaphylactic transfusion is low.
+- Even in the presence of low IgA levels and anti-IgA antibodies, risk of anaphylactic transfusion reaction is low.

 - Anti-IgA testing is only recommended in selected individuals with history of one anaphylactic transfusion reaction or two severe allergic transfusion reactions.

 - The form for ordering anti-IgA testing can be found on the Canadian Blood Services website.

 - Instructions and guidance on how to report adverse transfusion reactions can be found in this guide on the Canadian Blood Services Professional Education website.